vexy/pocket-community/README.md

-# Your Community
+# Pocket Community

 This repo contains source code for a website dedicated to any community (aka citizens of a state).
 Purpose of the platform is to provide unobstructed communication and participation of every member of the community.

 Platform is written in `TypeScript` using `SvelteKit`.

-**NOTE:**
+> [!NOTE]
-Platform isn't dedicated to political parties nor anyhow connected to the governments of particular region/state.
+> Platform isn't dedicated to political parties **nor anyhow connected to the governments of particular region/state**.
 Platform authors strongly believe that "modern" political systems are outdated and does not serve the purpose any more.

 ## Platform features